 It takes some planning and effort, but I’ll tell you what works for me.

-- I gather all the data points I can, from Zillow, Craigslist, Hotpads, neighbors, coworkers, and then I friends who live nearby — for these homes, I write down the address, # of bedrooms, square footage and rental price.
+- I gather all the data points I can, from Zillow, Craigslist, Hotpads, neighbors, coworkers, and then I talk to friends who live nearby — for these homes, I write down the address, # of bedrooms, square footage and rental price.

 - One or two weeks later I look to see how many of those are still listed, and filter my comparables list to just those homes that were rented out quickly.
-If the home was rented out

-- Finally, I look at the photos of those rentals, and compare the quality of build and general attractiveness of those units relative to mine (open floor plan, natural lighting, updated kitchen or bathroom, large closets, etc.).
+- I look at the photos of those rentals, and compare the quality of build and general attractiveness of those units relative to mine (open floor plan, natural lighting, updated kitchen or bathroom, large closets, etc.).